anxkhn/azure-ai-900-exam-prep/questions.md

 You need to build an app that will read recipe instructions aloud to support users who have reduced vision.
 Which version service should you use?

-1. Language service
+A.  Language service
-2. Translator
+B.  Translator
-3. Speech
+C.  Speech
-4. Personalizer
+D.  Personalizer

 **Answer(s):** C